Bali: International conferences and summits

-Bali has hosted milestone regional and sectoral gatherings, including ASEAN's foundational summits and declarations, namely the 1976 Declaration of ASEAN Concord and Treaty of Amity and Cooperation in Southeast Asia, the Bali Concord II (2003), and the Bali Concord III (2011) alongside the East Asia Summit's "Bali Principles".
-It also hosted the 2007 UNFCCC COP13 that produced the Bali Road Map, as well as the APEC Leaders' Week and the WTO Ninth Ministerial that adopted the Bali Package on trade facilitation.
+Bali has hosted several milestone regional and sectoral gatherings, including foundational ASEAN summits.
+Key agreements signed on the island include the 1976 Declaration of ASEAN Concord and the Treaty of Amity and Cooperation in Southeast Asia, as well as the Bali Concord II (2003) and Bali Concord III (2011).
+It also serves as the venue for the East Asia Summit's "Bali Principles" for mutually beneficial relations.

+The province has been a focal point for global environmental and trade governance.
+It hosted the 2007 UNFCCC COP13, which produced the Bali Road Map, and the 2013 APEC Leaders' Week.
+Additionally, the WTO Ninth Ministerial Conference adopted the "Bali Package" on trade facilitation in 2013.